-Since 2012, we have been working to restore the jewel in Lanark’s crown – Castlebank Park.
-Our aim is for the Castlebank Horticultural Centre to become an educational and training asset for the local community.
-You can use the links below to find out about the restoration process, volunteering opportunities & activities at Castlebank Horticultural Centre and learn how you can support us by becoming a Friend of Castlebank Park.
+Castlebank Park is a local landmark that has been the subject of several restoration projects in recent years.
+Since 2012, Lanark Community Development Trust have been working to restore the park and establish Castlebank Horticultural Centre.
+Our aim is for the centre become an educational and training asset for the local community.
+You can use the links below to find out about the park’s restoration process, volunteering opportunities & activities at Castlebank Horticultural Centre.
+You can support the ongoing restoration project by becoming a Friend of Castlebank Park.

 Since 2012, our team of dedicated volunteers have worked tirelessly to restore the beautiful grounds of Castlebank Park to their former glory, for locals and visitors to enjoy.